 I recommend staying on the North side of the island, which has the highest concentration of nearby beaches and isn’t far from shops or restaurants in Plaka or Pollonia.
 Note that Plaka is a much bigger town than Pollonia!
 Here’s my top picks in terms of amenities, view, and location:

 New to Airbnb?
-Here’s our code for $40 off your first booking!
+Here’s $40 off your first booking.

 If I went back to Milos, I would split my time between a hotel and Airbnb on two different parts of the island.
 There is truly so much to discover, and having two points to explore from will give you a whole new perspective on the island!
 Plus, I love the homemade Greek breakfasts on the patio in the morning, which come with a family-run hotel like Asterias Boutique.

 Where to Eat

 Medusa – this was easily our favorite meal on the island.
 It’s located adjacent to Mandrakia beach, and serves up fresh fish right on the water.
 Be prepared for a short wait (it’s popular for a reason!), and don’t miss the octopus.

 Jordan’s Meating Place – for melt-in-your-mouth chicken souvlaki (chicken skewers)!
 This restaurant is basic, but they don’t mess around.